Ground Lease Definition

 - Subordinated Ground Lease – It is a type of lease where the owner gets all the benefits derived from the repair and maintenance done by the tenants.
 The owner of the land will have a less claiming power in this type of lease.

 - Unsubordinated Ground Lease – It is a type of lease where the landowner will enjoy maximum claiming power.
-The claiming power is in regard to the loan which the tenants usually take to make all the improvements in the property during their stay on the lease period agreed.
+The claiming power is regarding the loan which the tenants usually take to make all the improvements in the property during their stay on the lease period agreed.
 The owner can easily claim for the refund in case the tenants are found, defaulter.

 Example of Ground Lease

-There are many big corporates who purchase the piece of land in any big cities and then push that on lease to the tenant.
-The tenants in this case who are also big brands come to the owners and finalize one agreement.
+Many big corporates purchase the piece of land in any big cities and then push that on lease to the tenant.
+The tenants, in this case, who are also big brands come to the owners and finalize one agreement.
 The ground lease agreement is done for big property and big businesses.

-Mike has received a piece of land on his marriage from his parents and it was an agricultural land which is located in some isolated place and Mike is working somewhere in the city and therefore it was very difficult for him to look after the agricultural land.
+Mike has received a piece of land on his marriage from his parents, and it was an agricultural land which is located in some isolated place.
+Mike is working somewhere in the city and therefore it was challenging for him to look after the agricultural land.
 He has decided to put the land on lease for some 10 years and will sit back and enjoy the returns also he will avail the tax benefits from the leased land at the year-end.

-- It helps the tenants from the market fluctuation since the lease payments and the terms are predefined the tenants will not have to rethink according to the market condition.
-The lease is somewhat fixed and it gets raised according to the agreement which is irrespective of the market condition.
+- It helps the tenants from the market fluctuation since the lease payments, and the terms are predefined.
+The tenants will not have to rethink according to the market condition.
+The lease is somewhat fixed, and it gets raised according to the agreement, irrespective of the market condition.

-- The biggest advantage is that it has a huge tax advantage for both the owner and the tenants.
-The tenants don’t have to pay taxes on the lease also they get the deduction for the rent they are paying.
+- The most significant advantage is that it has a huge tax advantage for both the owner and the tenants.
+The tenants don’t have to pay taxes on the lease; also, they get the deduction for the rent they are paying.
 On the other hand, the landowner will not have to pay any property tax in some cases if the property is under Municipal Corporation or very less property tax if it is private.

 - In case of a ground lease, the tenants are not required to make any down payments for confirming the deal the way we used to do in case of purchasing any property.
 Therefore it has been seen that less equity is involved in the case of a ground lease.

-- The biggest and most prominent disadvantage of the ground lease is that the owner of the property may have less control in regard to the improvements and developments which tenants make.
+- The most significant and most prominent disadvantage of the ground lease is that the owner of the property may have less control in regard to the improvements and developments which tenants make.

 - There can be tax complications because the cost of the land and the indexation may vary at the time of computing tax implication.

-In some aspect it is beneficial for the tenant and the owner and in some respect it is not.
+In some aspects, it is beneficial for the tenant and the owner, and in some respect, it is not.
 The parties who are willing to get themselves indulged in this type of agreement must carefully read and understand all the lease terms and its effects in the future.

-This has been a guide to Ground Lease and its definition.
-Here we discuss how does ground lease work with its types, example, advantages, and disadvantages.
+This article has been a guide to Ground Lease and its definition.
+Here we discuss how does ground lease work with its types, for example, advantages and disadvantages.
 You can more about finance from the following articles –